ansfl/AERO-LQG/README.md

   year={2025}
 }
 ```
-The authors would appreciate users giving stars to this repository and citing our article as follows:
+When using this repository, we kindly ask users to star it and cite our article as follows :
-revewing in esteemed aerospace journal.
 ```
 @article{engelsman2025aero,
   title={AERO-LQG: Aerial-Enabled Robust Optimization for LQG-Based Quadrotor Flight Controller},